 The start is at the same trailhead as the TWOT start/finish.
-If there is no room in the parking lot,park along the road but with all four wheels off the pavement,or go back to the road junction about 200 yards from the parking lot and park along the side of that dirt road.
+If there is no room for your vehicle in the parking lot, park along the road near the lot, but with all four wheels off the pavement.
+You need to be careful in some places as there may be a stone culvert or ditch to be avoided.
+Another parking overflow option: you can go back to the road junction about 200 yards from the parking lot, turn left and park along the side of that dirt road (Tilghman Road), where there is a shoulder that can handle a couple dozen vehicles.
 Do NOT park at the Camp May Flather entrance.
 For directions, refer to the TWOT page.

 Here is the course narrative, the inscription on Martha's memorial, and other information about the course.

-The MMB Memorial site is 2.3 miles north of Little Bald on the right side of the Bald Mountain Road between two oak trees.
+The MMB Memorial site is about 2 miles north of Little Bald on the right side of the Bald Mountain Road between two oak trees.
 Once you pass the 1st gate, it's at the northern end of the 2nd large wildlife clearing area.
 The inscription says:

 Martha Moats Baker